alexisju/am_qrcode/README.md

 ### Installation/configuration

-Clone this repository inside your `tpl/plugins/` directory, or download the archive and unpack it there.
+Clone this repository inside your `/plugins/` directory, or download the archive and unpack it there.
 The directory structure should look like:

 ```
-└── tpl
 └── plugins
 	└── am_qrcode
 		├── README.md
 		├── qr-1.1.3.js
 		├── qr-1.1.3.min.js
 		├── qrcode.html
 		├── qrcode.php
 		├── qrcode.png
 		└── shaarli-qrcode.js

 ```